Mississippi Health Insurance: 2023 Coverage Guide

 Mississippi Affordable Healthcare Insurance

 Finding a good health insurance plan in Mississippi can be challenging, so we want to help.
 If you’re buying an individual plan or you’re buying coverage for a family, it’s a good idea to compare all your options.
 But first things first: you have to decide which level of coverage will save you the most amount of money over the course of the year.
-Keep in mind that you may only enroll in a health plan during open enrollment (through August 15, 2021 and again in November), unless you are eligible for the Special Enrollment Period due to a qualifying event.
+Keep in mind that you may only enroll in a health plan during open enrollment, unless you are eligible for the Special Enrollment Period due to a qualifying event.
 Let’s get started!